Updated Aug. 5, 2021, at 2:45 p.m. CT

-Through Bright Track inside Shine Online Banking, you can access your full credit report and your credit score as often as you wish.
-Access to Bright Track has been and will remain a free benefit of Dupaco membership.
+Through Dupaco’s Bright Track, you can access your full credit report and your credit score as often as you’d like.
+Access to Bright Track is a free benefit of Dupaco membership.

 Insure your good name

-Dupaco’s Family ID Restoration, provided by your credit union, covers you and your family if you should become the victim of identity theft at just $1.95 per month.
+Dupaco’s Family ID Restoration, provided by your credit union, covers you and your family if you should become the victim of identity theft.
+It costs just $1.95 per month.

-If you’ve become a victim of fraud
+If you’re a victim of fraud